 In this course you will be introduced to all aspects of classic mountaineering in the arguably most diverse venue in the lower 48 states - the North Cascades National Park.
 The immediate access to moderately crevassed glaciers, steep climbing on great rock and exposed ridge travel make the Boston Basin area the ideal setting for a mountaineering course.

 This in-depth introduction into the world of mountaineering will get you ready for many of our other guided programs or personal climbing adventures all over the world.
 We will set up base camp in the Boston Basin area and conduct our course from there.
 The rugged terrain provides a perfect classroom for this curriculum-packed course, and the small client to guide ratio allows for movement-based learning in relevant terrain.
 Very strong physical fitness is a must if you want to enjoy this course.
-We also offer a 3-day mountaineering course on Mount Baker, a 3-day Women's mountaineering course on Mount Baker, a 4-day mountaineering course in the North Cascades, and a 4-day mountaineering course on Mount Baker.
+We also offer a 3-day mountaineering course on Mt.
+Baker, a 3-day Women's mountaineering course on Mt.
+Baker, a 4-day mountaineering course in the North Cascades, and a 4-day mountaineering course on Mount Baker.